“Lost Voices of Hagia Sophia”

 After the Fall of Constantinople in 1453, the Hagia Sophia was turned into a mosque.
 Forwarding into the 20th century, back in 1935, Kemal Atatürk disallowed the human voice to permeate its walls, instead he secularized the structure and turned it into a museum.
 Stanford’s art professor Bissera Pentcheva and acoustical engineer Jonathan Abel began a massive undertaking, beginning in 2011, to measure resonances and endless calculations of trigonometric sine and cosine curves to superimpose voice via independent venues that closely matched those acoustical qualities floating within the Hagia Sophia.

 Hagia Sophia’s echoing can sustain up to 12 seconds of frequency.
 This becomes an important element in imparting a luscious liquidity.
 The forever changing reverberant qualities are highly unique since this massive space allows particulate matter to float and be “cycled” through the air: it aids and impedes the chants.
 It’s easily mesmerizing.
 Flowing like liquid gold in a randomized, though organized fashion, the chanting literally “washes” over the listener: it shimmers, it stuns, it absorbs the body.
 Look at it like oceanic swells…no two waves are ever alike.
 This is the irrefutable case about the Hagia Sophia.
-Despite an absolute ever being exacted, Capella Romana and staff have been sophisticated and mathematical in their methodology to re-enact as best as possible.
+Despite an absolute ever being exacted, Cappella Romana and staff have been sophisticated and mathematical in their methodology to re-enact as best as possible.
 The 40 page booklet also guides the listener though every nook and cranny.
 The presentation is FIRST CLASS!

 This is one of the most unusual and rare perspectives ever to surface in the Early Christian Byzantine era.
-Voices may have been lost under the dome of the Hagia Sophia, but Alexander Lingas and the 14-member Capella Romana have made a historic reawakening.
+Voices may have been lost under the dome of the Hagia Sophia, but Alexander Lingas and the 14-member Cappella Romana have made a historic reawakening.